lmago2024/lmago2024/README.md

 Hello, I'm Lydia.
 I'm using GitHub to explore WEB Technologies.
 This introductory exploration will increase my sklls as a computer user.
-Knowing how things work improves you ability to use tools and app;lications based on these technologies.
+Knowing how things work improves ones ability to use tools and applications based on these technologies.

 I'm learning about HTML, CSS, and Javascript which will make me a better user of WEB based applications.